Represent Empty Char in Java

-This tutorial introduces how to represent empty char in Java.
+This tutorial will guide you on how to represent an empty char in the Java programming language.

 char ch = '';